uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 ## The sacrifices inherent in that strategy
 Optimizing for my professional well-being means de-prioritizing other concerns.
 In particular, focusing only on growth positions means losing the perks given for "company loyalty", a.k.a. putting up with dysfunction affecting me.
 Here are some examples of prices that this strategy entails:

-- I cannot commit to a mission, however appealing it may be to others, if there's no one watching out for me in it - the typical case.
+- I cannot commit to a mission, however appealing it may be to others, if there's no one watching out for me in it.
+This alone hinders a considerable majority of opportunities I have access to.
 - Since different organizations deal with different tech stacks, I do not specialize in a specific set of technologies.
 I won't be "*the* algorithmic maven" or "*the* data guy" or "*the* security guru", although I can be and am highly proficient in all of these areas.
 This means also giving up on the career path of a super-expert, which is a great strategy practiced by a lot of people out there.
 - I cannot stick with the majority of outstanding peers I meet along the road - even if they focus on growth in the same sense that I do,  it is too likely that their growth goals would be different from mine.
 - I'm giving up up-front on long-term benefits, like the "recharge month" they give out at Facebook/Meta after 5 years of employment or the extremely generous government retirement plan that's only available after 25 years of service.